wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 However, we should do everything to avoid this happening ...

-## Ceph and Manila CSI configuration
+## Manila configuration

-Warning!
-Work in progress from this point ...
+On Arcus and Somerville we have access to a Manila service.
+This effectively acts as a higher level storage service, and supports multiple protocols.
+Currently these sites are configured to support ceph via Manila, so we can install the manila storage driver into our cluster.

-# install the ceph csi driver
+# First install the ceph csi driver as manila will need it
 # followed notes at https://gitlab.developers.cam.ac.uk/pfb29/manila-csi-kubespray

 ```